ZikaProject/SeroProject/README.md

 Model code to the paper:

-"The next Zika virus outbreak will affect young women of reproductive age disproportionately: mathematical modeling study"
+"Impact of age-specific immunity on the timing and burden of the next Zika virus outbreak"

 Michel J. Counotte, Christian L. Althaus, Nicola Low, Julien Riou